The GMAT exam is one of the first items in your to-do list for your prolonged MBA application process (Read How to plan your MBA Timeline).

 To make matters simple (or worse, based on who you talk to), GMAC – the owner of the GMAT – has created additional flexibility with the exam.
 Besides the ability to schedule the exam far more easily than your second date, GMAC also allows multiple attempts, cancellations, and our present topic of concern – Rescheduling your GMAT test.

-GMAT tests come at a hefty price tag of $250 plus individual locality taxes.
+GMAT tests come at a hefty price tag of $250 plus individual locality taxes ($275 if delivered online).
 Each flexibility, afforded by the GMAT test, brings with it a financial penalty, besides the emotional cost of a lost/altered opportunity.
 Each of the options of cancelling the test, cancelling the score, or rescheduling have their own price tags.

 Before we get into the details of GMAT rescheduling, let us touch upon some of the basic bits associated with cancellations.